deleSerna/deleSerna.github.io/_posts/2019-03-23-welcome-to-jekyll.markdown

     profession VARCHAR(50))
 ENGINE=Innodb;
 ```
-Now, we will create a serivice in the kubernetes to conneect to the above mysql db.
-Normally when we create a service to connect to a pod on the same name space, service internally find the ip:port of the  the pod which matches to the selector.
-But here we wants to connect to mysql db which is running outiside.
+Now, we will create a service(**mysql-service**)  to conneect to the above mysql db.
+Normally, when we create a service to connect to a pod on the same namespace, service will internally find the **ip:port** of the the pod which matches to the selector criteria.
+But here, we wants to connect to mysql db which is running outiside.
 Therefore we have to explicilty create an **Endpoints** with the ip and port on which mysql is running[4].
-Then deploy the mysql services  using  ```kubectl apply -f mysqlService.yaml```.
+Please deploy the mysql services  using  ```kubectl apply -f mysqlService.yaml```.

 **Mysql service's(connect to local db) kubernet file (mysqlService.yaml)**
 ```yaml
 apiVersion: v1